-All majors require a first-year English composition course.
-ENGL 15 (Rhetoric and Composition), ESL 15 (Composition for American Academic Communication II), ENGL 30H (Honors Rhetoric and Composition), or ENGL 137H/CAS 137H (Rhetoric and Civic Life I) are taken in the first year to meet part of this requirement.
+All majors require Writing and Speaking (GWS) courses.
+Most typically ENGL 15 (Rhetoric and Composition), ESL 15 (Composition for American Academic Communication II), ENGL 30H (Honors Rhetoric and Composition), or ENGL 137H/CAS 137H (Rhetoric and Civic Life I) are taken in the first year to meet part of this requirement.

 Initial English composition placement is based on past writing experiences by the student.
 While some students have SAT or ACT scores to assist in the placement process, many will not.
 The self-guided assessment in the chart below will be the primary tool for placement in most cases.
 Final placement may be adjusted after a conversation with an academic adviser.
 Most students will take ENGL 15.
 Students with strong writing preparation may choose an honors composition course (ENGL 15 or ENGL 137H/CAS 137H).
 Students whose experiences and previous course work suggest gaps may need some extra support to be successful in ENGL 15.